-Chantale LeClerc, RN, MSc
+Chantale LeClerc, RN, MSc - Chief Executive Officer

+She pursued her nursing studies at McGill University in Montreal.
 She holds a Master of Science from the University of Toronto and graduated from the Wharton Fellows Program in Management for Nurse Executives.

-Glenn Alexander, MSc, MBA
+Glenn Alexander, MSc, MBA - Chief Information Officer

 In November 2007, Glenn Alexander joined the LHIN as the Chief Information Officer (CIO).
 He is an accomplished Information Technology and business professional who has been in industry for over 20 years.
 His professional roles have included CIO, Associate Vice President, President and CEO.
 He has developed and implemented business plans for companies that he has run or advised.
 Glenn has extensive knowledge in health, government, and telecommunications sectors.